nikimanoledaki/gitops-energy-usage-notes/README.md

 This project could be used as the base model for conducting Life Cycle Assessment (LCAs) of any cloud-native software that runs on a Pod.

+---

+## [Update] The final version of this project can be found here: https://github.com/nikimanoledaki/sustainability-journey-with-gitops

+---

 ## Resources

 - [Flux](https://fluxcd.io/)